Prescribing Morse scalar curvatures: critical points at infinity: Non compact flow lines

-\begin{proof} By what we have seen above, every none-compact zero weak limit flow line has to satisfy $(i)$-$(iv)$ above eventually and clearly every flow line satisfying $(i)$-$(iv)$ is none compact with zero weak limit.
+\begin{proof} By what we have seen above, every non compact zero weak limit flow line has to satisfy $(i)$-$(iv)$ above eventually and clearly every flow line satisfying $(i)$-$(iv)$ is non compact with zero weak limit.
 Hence we are left with showing their existence.
 Let us choose for simplicity as initial data

 for $x_{i}\in \{\vert \nabla K \vert =0\}\cap \{\Delta K<0\}$ and $x_{i}\neq x_{j}$ for $i\neq j$.
 Recalling $b_{v}=O(\Vert v\Vert)$, cf. Lemma \ref{lem_shadow_flow}, we have

 cf. $(v)$ and hence $v=0$ is preserved.
 Secondly due to $(a)$ also $a_{i}=x_{i}$ is preserved.
 Thirdly